Lynn Hershman Leeson: Films and documentaries

-Lynn Hershman Leeson has directed 26 films, including six feature length films.
+Lynn Hershman Leeson has directed 26 films, including six feature-length films.
 According to Leeson:

 The films are all about loss and technology.
 Ada Lovelace invented computer language, but was never credited and was basically erased from history.
 Teknolust is about artificial intelligence clones: the bots that escape into reality and interact with human life, in effect a symbiosis between technological life and human life, and how the two can marry.
 Strange Culture again was about misidentity, where the media created a fictional character that they blame this crime on, rather than the actual person.
 All of these works are about erasure of identity and how technology adds to it and creates it.
 And how you can defeat that.

 A 1990 documentary, Desire Inc. features a series of seductive television ads in which a sexy woman asked for viewers to call her.

-Leeson's six feature films - Strange Culture, Teknolust, Conceiving Ada, !Women Art Revolution, Tania Libre, and The Electronic Diaries- have been part of the Sundance Film Festival, the Toronto International Film Festival and The Berlin International Film Festival, among others, and have won numerous awards.
+Hershman Leeson's six feature films - Strange Culture, Teknolust, Conceiving Ada, !Women Art Revolution, Tania Libre, and The Electronic Diaries- have been part of the Sundance Film Festival, the Toronto International Film Festival and The Berlin International Film Festival, among others, and have won numerous awards.
 Hershman's ground-breaking 2011 release, !Women Art Revolution, was a feature-length documentary about the feminist art movement in the United States, distributed by Zeitgest Films.
-Artists interviewed for the film include Judy Chicago, Guerilla Girls, Miranda July, Mike Kelly, Joyce Kozloff, Howardena Pindell, Yvonne Rainer, Faith Ringgold, Martha Rosler, Carolee Schneemann, Cecilia Vicuña, and many others, including the artist herself.
+Artists interviewed for the film include Judy Chicago, Guerilla Girls, Miranda July, Mike Kelley, Joyce Kozloff, Howardena Pindell, Yvonne Rainer, Faith Ringgold, Martha Rosler, Carolee Schneemann, Cecilia Vicuña, and many others, including the artist herself.
 The film is currently held by Stanford University in their archives, and can be accessed through the university's website documenting the project.

-As part of her 2014 exhibition "How To Disappear," she premiered her video The Ballad of JT LeRoy, examining Laura Albert's use of the literary persona JT LeRoy.
+As part of her 2014 exhibition "How To Disappear," she premiered her video The Ballad of JT LeRoy, which examined Laura Albert's use of the literary persona JT LeRoy.
 Reflecting on the parallels between JT LeRoy and Roberta Breitmore, Hershman Leeson has commented:The concept of an alter ego is not new at all.
 Writers have been protecting themselves in that way for centuries.
 Mary Shelley did it.
 Of course Laura took this practice further and I think that was very smart and I do not think she deserves the kind of condemnation that she got.
-If I had done the Roberta thing ten years later, I would have faced the same problems.In 2017, Leeson released her latest film, Tania Libre, composed of the therapy sessions between Cuban-artist and activist Tanya Bruguera and Dr. Frank M. Ochberg revolving around the subjects of political surveillance, past trauma and the aftermath of imprisonment in Havana after her prior advocating for freedom of expression.
+If I had done the Roberta thing ten years later, I would have faced the same problems.In 2017, Leeson released Tania Libre, composed of the therapy sessions between Cuban-artist and activist Tanya Bruguera and Dr. Frank M. Ochberg revolving around the subjects of political surveillance, past trauma and the aftermath of imprisonment in Havana after her prior advocating for freedom of expression.